Wooster Square: History

-Wooster Square takes its name from Revolutionary War General David Wooster, who had a warehouse near Water Street.
-In 1825 the land was purchased by the city of New Haven and incorporated into the city.
+Wooster Square takes its name from General David Wooster, a hero of the American Revolutionary War who at one time owned a warehouse near the southern end of the area, near Water Street.
+In 1825 the land was purchased by the city of New Haven and incorporated into the city; the site had previously been open land.
 At that time, the area was close to the city's waterfront (it is now farther inland due to harbor filling), and by the 1840s it had become a residential area where ship captains and wholesale grocers built large houses near the port.
 As a result, Wooster Square now includes a concentrated collection of distinctive 19th-century residential architecture, including several buildings by New Haven architect Henry Austin.
 Included are examples of the Federal, Greek Revival, Islamic Revival, and Italian Villa styles, Late Victorian Italianate row houses, and Second Empire and Queen Anne homes.

 By the late 19th century, increased industrial activity in the vicinity made Wooster Square less desirable as a residential neighborhood, and Italian immigrant families began to move in and operate small stores out of their homes.
-This commercial activity damaged the neighborhood's reputation, and the area was targeted for demolition and redevelopment as early as the 1930s.
+This commercial activity damaged the neighborhood's reputation.
+By the 1930s there were calls in the city to raze the neighborhood.
 In the mid-1950s, plans called for building Interstate 91 through Wooster Square Park, but the Wooster Square Project, which started in 1958, began a neighborhood revival and resulted in re-routing of the highway.
+The preservation plans were developed in conjunction with architecture students from Yale University.
+The rehabilitation of the area was achieved at a time when historic preservation grants and loans were not generally available to homeowners.

 Wooster Square made headlines on June 24, 2020, when its Christopher Columbus statue was removed by a city-hired crew in the aftermath of the George Floyd Protests.
 City officials later announced the commission of a new statue to replace the Columbus statue.
 The new statue, which was installed in May 2024, depicts an Italian family.